Embranthiri: History

 Later, more Tulu Brahmanans migrated to Kerala but they neither converted themselves to Namboothiris nor removed Tulu culture from their daily life.
-They still speak Tulu at home.
-Some of them, later migrated back to their motherland.
+Some of these later Brahmins were also followers of the philosophy of Madhvacharya.
+These Brahmins were not considered Embrans and they still speak Tulu at home.
+Some of them later migrated back to their motherland.

 Present day

-Due to shortage of Temple priests in Travancore (Thiruvithankoor, south Kerala) their king brought 143 of the initial (237 + 257) Embranthiri families to Thiruvalla (a place still existing near Kottayam in south Kerala).
-Most of the families moved to South Kerala because of culture and tradition of Kerala Brahmins (Namboothiri) is very much close enough to their culture.
-They moved to several places of Kerala and founded Madams as their home.
+Due to a shortage of Temple priests in Travancore (Thiruvithankoor, south Kerala), their king brought 143 of the initial (237 + 257) Embranthiri families to Thiruvalla (a place still existing near Kottayam in south Kerala).
+Most of the families moved to South Kerala because the culture and tradition of Kerala Brahmins (Namboothiri) is very much close enough to their culture.
+They moved to several places in Kerala and founded Madams as their home.
 Later they used Madam as their family name.

 Philosophy

-Most early Malayalam speaking Embrandiris are followers of only the Smarta-Srauta Karmas prescribed to a Brahmin and do not align with any school of thought.
+Most early Malayalam-speaking Embrandiris are followers of only the Smarta-Srauta Karmas prescribed to a Brahmin and do not align with any school of thought.
 Some like the Namboothiris can be classified as following Theistic Mimamsa.
-Later Brahmins who migrated from Tulunadu into Kerala have large segments of the followers of Dvaita Vedanta of Madhvacharya among them and are ardent devotees of Lord Vishnu.
+Later Brahmins who migrated from Tulunadu into Kerala have large segments of the followers of Dvaita Vedanta of Madhvacharya among them, and are ardent devotees of Lord Vishnu.